-Over the period of time your disk drive may get cluttered with lot of unnecessary files taking up large amounts of disk space.
-Usually, Linux boxes run out of disk space due to large log or backup files.
+Over time, your disk drive may get cluttered with a lot of unnecessary files taking up large amounts of disk space.
+Usually, Linux systems run out of disk space due to large log or backup files.

 This tutorial explains how to find the largest files and directories in Linux systems using the

-The find command is one of the most powerful tools in the Linux system administrators arsenal.
-It allows you to search for files and directories based based on different criteria including the file size.
+find command is one of the most powerful tools in the Linux system administrators’ arsenal.
+It allows you to search for files and directories based on different criteria, including the file size.

 sudo find . -xdev -type f -size +100M

-. with the path to the directory where you want to search for largest files.
+.with the path to the directory where you want to search for the largest files.

-The output will show a list of files without any addition information.
+The output will show a list of files without any additional information.

 /var/lib/libvirt/images/centos-7-desktop_default.img /var/lib/libvirt/images/bionic64_default.img /var/lib/libvirt/images/win10.qcow2 /var/lib/libvirt/images/debian-9_default.img /var/lib/libvirt/images/ubuntu-18-04-desktop_default.img /var/lib/libvirt/images/centos-7_default.img